turingschool/curriculum/source/topics/cli.markdown

 We need a script named `cleanup` that is executable, and lives in the `bin` directory.

-Create an empty file, and change the mode to `700`.
+Create an empty 'cleanup' file in the `bin` directory, and change the mode to `700`.

 That gets the cleanup step passing, but we're stuck on listing the contents of the new directory.